MeltwaterArchive/makenew-koa-service/README.md

-The (whitespace-trimmed) contents of each file in `config/secret.d` is added to the config under the property `secret` with a key equal to the filename.
+The (whitespace-trimmed) contents of each file in `config/secret.d` is added to the config under the property `secret` with a key equal to the filename
+(filenames should not contain a `.`).

 For example, to use the secret in `config/secret.d/foobar`, reference it from another property like